 - Continuing Students:

-- Choose one of the following options (1-4)
+- Choose one of the following registration options (a-c)

 - Academic Advisor Pre-Approval: Students should schedule an appointment with an academic advisor before registration begins to plan courses for the upcoming semester.